Marriage Treaty: Background

 Charles had recently been restored to the thrones of England, Scotland and Ireland and had been lobbied by both Portugal and the Spanish, which pushed rival candidates as a potential wife.
 Although Charles had been allied to Spain through the Treaty of Brussels, his relations with Madrid had become increasingly strained.
 Spain demanded the return of possessions taken by the English Republic, notably Jamaica, which Charles accepted.
-Charles's decision to marry Catherine was attributed to the advice of the influential English statesman Edward Hyde, the 1st Earl of Clarendon.
-The Portuguese match also received strong support from Charles's Irish ally James Butler, the 1st Duke of Ormonde.
+Charles's decision to marry Catherine was attributed to the advice of the influential English statesman Edward Hyde, 1st Earl of Clarendon.
+The Portuguese match also received strong support from Charles's Irish ally James Butler, 1st Duke of Ormonde.

 Terms

 As well as a cash payment, Catherine's dowry also brought with it the settlements of Bombay.
 England also gained Tangier, in North Africa, and so could use the port as a naval station or a commercial post for the Levante trade.

 The terms made England send 2,000 foot soldiers and 500 horses to assist Portugal's war against Spain.
 The treaty, under the marriage provision, also stated that the Infanta and her whole family "shall enjoy the free exercise of the Roman Catholic religion."

 Over time, however, the acquisition of the two territories came to be regarded as liabilities for England.
 Charles sold his rights over Bombay to the East India Company.
 Tangier was maintained until it was evacuated by 1684 under constant pressure from surrounding Moorish forces.
 It also became a source of political controversy in England since Whigs suggested that the garrison, which had a large number of Irish Catholics, was designed to be brought over to Britain to impose royal absolutism.

-In accordance with the agreement, a force of British and Irish troops under Frederick Schomberg were raised to serve in Portugal's ongoing war of independence against Spain.
+In accordance with the agreement, a force of British and Irish troops under Frederick Schomberg were raised to serve in Portugal's ongoing war against Spain.
 Portugal secured its independence in 1668.

 Charles and Catherine were unable to conceive a child and so in 1685, the throne passed to the King's brother James, Duke of York, who married Anne Hyde and later Mary of Modena.